 - ¼ cup English toffee bits (Bits-o-Brickle)

-- 2 cups fresh whipped cream
+- 2 cups fresh whipped cream for serving optional

 - Preheat the oven to 350°F. Lightly spritz a 9-inch deep dish pie pan with cooking spray.
 Press the pie crust firmly into the pie pan.
 Prick the bottom of the pie crust with a fork.
 Place onto a baking sheet and into the oven to bake for 7 minutes.
 Set aside.